TaitoUnited/taito-cli/docs/tutorial/17-zone-monitoring.md

 > NOTE: For DevOps personnel. you can skip if using organization infrastructure.

-TODO taito-cli commands for monitoring, anomaly detection, etc.
+TODO Taito CLI commands for monitoring, anomaly detection, etc.

 ---